 The State, or HHS on behalf of the State, must collect risk-related data to determine individual, plan-specific risk scores that form the basis for risk adjustment.
-Insurers are to submit raw claims and encounter data sets to the State government consistent with to-bedeveloped national standards for data submission and use.
+Insurers are to submit raw claims and encounter data sets to the State government consistent with to-be-developed national standards for data submission and use.
 HHS has requested comments on potential alternative uses of the risk adjustment data to support other Exchange-related functions.

-NIHB strongly recommends that the claims and encounter data that are provided to a State or HHS be made available and used to support other Exchange-related functions and broader purposes of the Affordable Care Act.
-Specifically, NIHB recommends that claims and encounter data be made available to determine the extent to which the plans can accurately classify claims and encounter data of 1) AI/AN served in fulfillment of federal trust responsibilities and legal obligations to Indians including those who self-identify as AI/AN regardless of any other race or ethnicity they indicate in addition; and 2) the diagnoses, procedures and payments made for any item or service furnished directly by the Indian Health Service, an Indian Tribe, Tribal Organization, or Urban Indian Organization or through referral under contract health services.
+The TTAG strongly recommends that the claims and encounter data that are provided to a State or HHS be made available and used to support other Exchange-related functions and broader purposes of the Affordable Care Act.
+Specifically, The TTAG recommends that claims and encounter data be made available to determine the extent to which the plans can accurately classify claims and encounter data of 1) AI/AN served in fulfillment of the Federal trust responsibilities and legal obligations to Indians including those who self- identify as AI/AN regardless of any other race or ethnicity they indicate; and 2) the diagnoses, procedures and payments made for any item or service furnished directly by I/T/U or through referral under contract health services.